deliveroo/deliveroo.engineering/_posts/2020-09-04-increase-the-reliability-of-a-golang-codebase-with-object-constructors.md

 }
 ```

-When we run, we would see the below error even if we are able to compile the code successfully:
+When we run we see the error below - even though the code compiled successfully:

 ```
 ➜  go-package-scope go build main.go